LiDAR Tree Canopy

 Thermal Roof Inspection Solar Panel Fault

-Drone Services Ireland is the country’s most experienced & trusted survey company.
-We have a proven record of conducting some of the island’s most challenging surveys, from extreme elevation differences of over 800m to drone surveys that manned aviation could not complete.
-Succeeding these missions requires planning.
+Drone Services Ireland is the country’s most experienced and trusted drone survey company.
+We have a proven record of conducting some of the most challenging surveys completed in Ireland, from extreme elevation differences of over 800m to drone surveys that manned aviation could not complete.
+Succeeding in these missions requires precise planning.
 We have the expertise, know-how, and state-of-the-art equipment to conduct surveys that others cannot.

 We have carried out and completed photogrammetric and LiDAR surveys for nearly a decade.
-We have had multiple IAA and EASA accreditations for our operations and certified drone operators in the Open and Specific Categories.
+Our operations have multiple IAA and EASA accreditations, and we are certified drone operators in the Open and Specific Categories.

 We have performed thousands of operations and are very much involved in industry associations and bodies promoting drone commercial use in Ireland.
-Previously, a committee member and Co-Chair of the UAAI, former Chair of the IPDPA, and then on to Ireland’s newest professional-only drone organisation, Drone Professionals Ireland.
+Previously, a committee member and Co-Chair of the UAAI, former Chair of the IPDPA, and now the Secretary of Ireland’s newest professional-only drone organisation, Drone Professionals Ireland.
+We have been involved in all aspects of the drone industry for a decade.

 Drone Services Ireland Equipment Ad